ssyctlm/python_learning/readme.md

 * Don't have enough basic knowledge about computer science

 ## What I will do here
+* Overcome all difficulties above, and become a progammer in the future
 * To record some interesting scripts or tricky pracitices
 * To save some learning notes here
 * To encourage myself to persuit my dream